Paramythia executions: Execution of the captives

-Trials and responsibilities
+Trials

-In the post-war years a number of war crimes trials concerning the Axis occupation were held in Greece.
-However not a single defendant was arrested or imprisoned, as these had already fled the country.
-At the Nuremberg trials, General Hubert Lanz reported that the executions and the reprisal missions were part of "war regulations", however he admitted utter ignorance about the executions in Paramythia.
-In 1948 the Greek National Bureau on War Crimes ordered juridical research on the crimes committed by Italians, Albanians and Germans during the Axis occupation.
+In the post-war years, a number of war crimes trials concerning the Axis occupation were held in Greece.
+However, not a single defendant was arrested or imprisoned for the Paramythia executions, as the perpetrators had already fled the country.
+At the Nuremberg trials, General Hubert Lanz reported that the executions and the reprisal missions were part of "war regulations", yet he admitted utter ignorance about the executions in Paramythia.
+In 1948 the Greek National Bureau on War Crimes ordered juridical research on the crimes committed by Italians, Albanians, and Germans during the Axis occupation.
 Two days later, the immediate arrest of the defendants was ordered.
-Because all the defendants were abroad it is unknown if the Greek Foreign Ministry initiated the needed diplomatic procedure.
-In the Hostages Trial in Nuremberg (1948) the American judges called the executions in Paramythia "plain murder".
+Because all of the defendants were abroad, it is unknown if the Greek Foreign Ministry initiated the needed diplomatic procedure.
+In the 1948 Hostages Trial in Nuremberg, the American judges called the executions in Paramythia "plain murder".